Driver Services provides a link between Card Services client drivers

 void (*detach)(dev_link_t *));

-informs Driver Services that a client
+register_pccard_driver informs Driver Services that a client

 driver is present and ready to be bound to sockets.
 When Driver

-Services receives a DS_BIND_REQUEST
+Services receives a DS_BIND_REQUEST ioctl that matches this

-string, it will call the driver's attach()
+driver's dev_info string, it will call the driver's attach()

 entry point.
-When it gets a DS_UNBIND_REQUEST
+When it gets a DS_UNBIND_REQUEST ioctl, it will

-call detach()
+call detach().

 int unregister_pccard_driver(dev_info_t *dev_info);